aryan-2255/aryan-2255/README.md

 ---

 ###  Current Quest
 > Build the galaxy.
-Earn the stars, Unlock the planet.
+Earn the stars, unlock the planet.
- Project: **CodeGalaxy** — A gamified to-do list that turns productivity into a cosmic adventure
+> Project: **CodeGalaxy** — A gamified to-do list that turns productivity into a cosmic adventure

 ---